Alkimik9000/minty-maintenance/README.md

 ---

 ### Correct Table of Contents (Chapters)
-These are the actual chapters produced by `update_all_improved.sh` (the earlier list you saw elsewhere was incorrect):
+These are the actual chapters produced by `mint-maintainer.sh` (the earlier list you saw elsewhere was incorrect):

 1) Create a Safety Checkpoint (Timeshift)
 2) Updating Command‑Line Tools (Homebrew)